barbatus/typescript/README.md

 ## Typings

-There are several types of typings you may encouter developing a Meteor app with TypeScript:
+There are several sources of typings you'll need to know about when developing a Meteor app with TypeScript:
 * Typings from NPM packages:
    * More and more NPM packages come today with typings along with the source code files themselves.
       TypeScript reads and applies them automatically, so users are free of burden supporting them